How to check your broadband contract end date UK broadband guide cover image.

 Step-by-step

-2. Ask your provider in writing if unclear; keep the response.
+- Ask your provider for the date in writing if unclear.

-3. Note the notice period and plan your switch or renegotiation around the end date.
+- Plan your switch around the end date.

 On this page